IU-MyMini/InteractiveCourseGrading/docs/requirements/quality-requirements.md

 - Objective: Verify that 99% of backend requests are served within 500ms under a realistic production load
 - Steps:
     - Design a test script that mimics a realistic user workflow
-    - Run the test for a sustained period (10 minutes)
+    - Run the test for a sustained period (1 minute)
     - Collect response time metrics for all backend API calls made during the test
 - Success Criteria:
     - The 99th percentile response time for all backend API calls is less than or equal to 500 milliseconds